-3. Plan it right with pre booked tickets – The combination pass of airport or city central transfer with the entrance ticket is easy peasy cheap.
-The price of the combo ticket, which includes both entrance to the gardens and transfer on the Keukenhof Express bus from the Schipol airport is €24, while the one with central Amsterdam connection is €29.
+3. Plan it right with pre-booked tickets – The combination pass of airport or city central transfer with the entrance ticket is easy peasy cheap.
+The price of the combo ticket, which includes both entrances to the gardens and transfers on the Keukenhof Express bus from the Schipol airport is €24, while the one with central Amsterdam connection is €29.
 On the other hand, an individual adult entrance fee to Keukenhof is €16.
 You can also opt for a combi ticket which includes train and bus travel to Keukenhof from any station in the Netherlands.
-The prices per person are €35 for 2nd class an €40 for 1st class.
+The prices per person are €35 for the 2nd class a €40 for the 1st class.
 These tickets can be purchased online at ns.nl/spoordeelwinkel.
-The only problem of the pre booked ticket is that your date of visit is fixed.
+The only problem with the pre-booked ticket is that your date of visit is fixed.
 It may entail, that your Keukenhof date is rain splashed.

 5. Be prepared that it will super crowded – Avoiding the crowds at Keukenhof is a crazy thought.
 The park remains open for only 2 months in a year and it is also at its prettiest at that time.
 This means that it will be packed with visitors during that time and it is best to be mentally prepared for it.
 However, the park opening hour (that is 8 am) and a few hours before the closing time of 0730 pm see less traffic and you will find emptier spaces for relaxing.

-8. Child friendly space – Contrary to the notion, that Keukenhof might bore the little Duracell bunny travellers, the park aims at pleasing it‘s tiny visitors.
-Apart from the walks, trails and flowers, there is are play grounds for the little ones which come complete with a petting zoo.
+8. Child-friendly space – Contrary to the notion, that Keukenhof might bore the little Duracell bunny travellers, the park aims at pleasing its tiny visitors.
+Apart from the walks, trails, and flowers, there are playgrounds for the little ones which come complete with a petting zoo.
 It has a small menagerie of sheep, rabbits, turkey and a maze.
 Kids also love climbing up the functioning windmill and solve the scavenger hunt which requires them to use various landmarks inside the park to solve the puzzle.
 There are prizes to be won, if successful and then there are adorably ridiculous giant Dutch wooden clogs as photo ops.

-TRAVEL INFO – Keukenhof is the middle of the tulip growing region and the most beautiful flower fields stretch all around it.
-The best way to explore them is by bicycle and there are plenty bike rental kiosks around the park.
+Keukenhof is the middle of the tulip growing region and the most beautiful flower fields stretch all around it.
+The best way to explore them is by bicycle and there are plenty of bike rental kiosks around the park.
 They also supply maps of the area, which can also be found at the park‘s tourist information office.

 RESPONSIBLE TRAVELING-BECAUSE I CARE